Why Come to Us

 In 1960 his sons purchased land on Albany Turnpike, Canton and built the new, spacious and tastefully decorated, Vincent Funeral Home in honor of their father, Charles Henry Vincent.

-Grandsons, Eugene T. Vincent joined the family business as a licensed funeral director and embalmer in 1962 retiring in the early 1980 in order to pursue another career.
+Grandson, Eugene T. Vincent joined the family business as a licensed funeral director and embalmer in 1962 retiring in the early 1980 in order to pursue another career.

 Grieving doesn't always end with the funeral: subscribe to our free daily grief support email program, designed to help you a little bit every day, by filling out the form below.